How to Access YouTube Videos Blocked in Your Country

 Since 2019 there have been 226 major internet shutdowns in 40 countries.

-On any given day, countries including India, Indonesia, Pakistan, Sudan, Turkey, and Uganda impose new internet blocks.
-YouTube is very often the first website to be targeted.
+On any given day, countries like India, Indonesia, Pakistan, Sudan, Turkey, and Uganda impose new internet blocks.
+YouTube is very often targeted.

 YouTube is actually fully banned in a number of countries.
 This includes China, Iran, Syria, and Turkmenistan.

 In the map below you can see the countries that have either blocked YouTube in the past, or are currently blocking it.

 Seeing names like Germany and Denmark shows that internet freedom is never guaranteed.

 Whether you’re in a country with a permanent ban or a temporary block, you can beat this by using a good VPN.

 Currently, as long as it has more than one server any VPN can get around YouTube blocks, which aren’t as aggressive as those enforced by streaming services like BBC iPlayer or DAZN.